Graham Mesa Elementary dads in the classroom program taking off

 "I've had this program in other schools," Sprenger added," but I haven't seen the acceptance and the initial success of it like it has taken off here at Graham Mesa."

-In the first two months of the program, 17 Dads of Great Students have spent over 180 hours with students at Graham Mesa.
+In the first two months of the program, 17 Dads of Great Students have spent more than 180 hours with students at Graham Mesa.

 "Most of the dads seem to spend the day with their kid.
 They follow their kids from class to class, they spend time with them on the playground and push kids on the swings.
 It's really a way to have dads – or any significant male role model – present in the children's lives outside of the home."